rsdoiel/antenna/planet.md

 ---

-## Ceasefire talks to begin in Doha as 33 killed in Gaza
+## Ceasefire talks to begin in Doha as 38 killed in Gaza

 date: 2025-07-06, from: RTÉ News

-International mediators seeking to secure a ceasefire deal to end the Israel-Hamas war in Gaza have informed the Palestinian group that negotiations would resume today, while officials in the embattled enclave say 33 Palestinians have died in the latest Israeli strikes.
+An Israeli delegation is in Qatar for talks on a possible Gaza hostage and ceasefire deal, an Israeli official said, as hospital officials in Gaza said 38 people were killed in Israeli airstrikes.

 <br>